 Following a style guide is crucial to creating a brand’s image and ensuring consistency in visual content.
 It makes brands look professional, and it gives consumers a more effective way to discover and compare products.
 In this fashion photography tutorial, we’ll share how to create a style guide that is both consistent and efficient.

 A style guide is simply a set of instructions to follow for all photoshoots.
 It tells stylists and photographers how to present and photograph different products.
 In fashion product photography, it’s for example how to photograph apparel & clothing, accessories, footwear, etc.

-The style guide specifies elements such as how to style garments, flatlay vs mannequin photography, or still & spin images.
+The style guide specifies elements such as how to style garments, flatlay vs mannequin photography, or still & 360 degree product photos.
 They contain angles to photograph from as well as file naming conventions, editing & post processing parameters, and more.